architect/arc.codes.next/src/docs/en/guides/tutorials/modeling-and-persisting-data.md

   noteID **String
 ```

-Running `npx create` will generate routes and tables to model our persistence needs.
+Running `arc init` will generate routes and tables to model our persistence needs.
 The `people` table defined above will have an `email` [partition key](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/), while the `notes` table will have an `email` partition key and a unique `noteID`.
 This is one way to model a "many-to-many" relationship in Dynamo.

-So, at this point, `npx create` will create the following Dynamo tables:
+So, at this point, `arc init` will create the following Dynamo tables:

 - `testapp-staging-people`
 - `testapp-production-people`